-We disagree that offices will disappear – it is far more likely that they will evolve into something more adaptable.
-In this article, we’ll look at why we don’t believe that offices will go away – and how they will likely change.
+We disagree that offices will disappear – it is far more likely to evolve into something more adaptable.
+This article will look at why we don’t believe that offices will go away – and how they will likely change.

 What Changed and Why Do People Think That Offices Will Be Obsolete?